Not a member? Register

 The requirements at §§483.15(c)(3)-(6) only apply to facility-initiated transfers and discharges, not resident-initiated transfers and discharges.
 This guidance will address the requirement to send a notice in situations where the facility initiates a transfer or discharge, including discharges that occur while the resident remains in the hospital after emergency transfer.

 Facility-initiated transfers and discharges generally occur when the facility determines it should not, or cannot provide needed care or services to a resident in accordance with F622, Transfer and Discharge Requirements.
-Whether or not a resident agrees with the facility’s decision, the requirements at §483.15(c)(3)-(6) apply whenever a facility initiates the transfer or discharge.
+Whether or not a resident agrees with the facility’s decision, the requirements at §483.15(c)(3)-(6) apply whenever a facility initiates the transfer

+A resident-initiated transfer or discharge is one in which the resident has provided written or verbal notice of their intent to leave the facility, which is documented in the resident’s record.
+A resident’s expression of a general desire to return home or to the community or elopement of a resident who is cognitively impaired should not be taken as a notice of intent to leave.
 When a resident initiates his or her transfer or discharge, the medical record should contain documentation or evidence of the resident’s or resident representative’s verbal or written notice of intent to leave the facility, a discharge care plan, and documented discussions with the resident or if appropriate his/her representative, containing details of discharge planning, and arrangements for post- discharge care (See F660, Discharge Planning Process).
+Additionally, the comprehensive care plan should contain the resident’s goals for admission and desired outcomes, which should be in alignment with the discharge if it is resident initiated.

 Therapeutic leave is a type of resident-initiated transfer (See F625 for additional guidance on therapeutic leave).
 However, if the facility makes a determination to not allow the resident to return, the transfer becomes a facility-initiated discharge.

-NOTE: Situations in which residents sign out of the facility or leave Against Medical Advice (AMA) should be thoroughly investigated to determine if the discharge is facility- or resident- initiated.
+NOTE: Situations in which residents sign out of the facility or leave Against Medical Advice (AMA) should be thoroughly investigated to determine if the discharge is facility- or resident-initiated.
 If evidence reveals that a resident or resident representative was forced, pressured, or intimidated into leaving AMA, the discharge would be considered a facility-initiated discharge, requiring further investigation to determine compliance with the requirements at 483.15(c), including the requirement to provide a notice at F623.
 See additional guidance on AMA discharges at F660 and guidance on Abuse, Neglect and Exploitation at F600.

 Notice of Transfer or Discharge and Ombudsman Notification